-

 Professional Summary

-Tereza Magalhaes, Ph.D., is an assistant professor in the Texas A&M University Department of Entomology.
-Her research and teaching interests focus on the determinants and drivers of arthropod-borne (or vector-borne) disease transmission.
-Through transdisciplinary and multisectoral networks, Magalhaes has been developing studies on mosquito-transmitted pathogens such as Zika, dengue, chikungunya and Madariaga viruses, that involve aspects of host-vector-pathogen interactions, disease epidemiology and ecology, virus emergence and re-emergence, and control and surveillance strategies.
+Tereza Magalhaes, Ph.D. is an assistant professor in the Texas A&M University Department of Entomology.
+Her research and teaching interests focus on the determinants and drivers of mosquito-borne disease transmission.
+Through transdisciplinary and multisectoral networks, Magalhaes has been investigating mosquito-transmitted pathogens, including Zika, dengue, chikungunya, and Madariaga viruses, with a focus on host-vector-pathogen interactions, disease epidemiology and ecology, virus emergence and re-emergence, and surveillance strategies.

-Her projects engage basic and applied research and are carried out in the U.S. and Brazil, falling within at least one of the following areas: 1) Investigation of natural transmission cycles of unexplored arboviruses and their potential as an emerging threat; 2) Simulation of field host-mosquito- arbovirus interactions in the lab; 3) Epidemiology and ecology of arboviral diseases in endemic regions.
-The aim of her studies is to better understand the complex transmission dynamics of arboviruses so that improved prevention and control strategies can be designed.
+Her projects incorporate both basic and applied research and are carried out in the US and Brazil, falling within at least one of the following areas: 1) Investigation of the natural transmission cycles of arboviruses and their potential as emerging and re-emerging threats; 2) Simulation of field host-mosquito-arbovirus interactions in the lab to assess risk factors and virus transmission determinants; 3) Evaluation of spatiotemporal epidemiology and ecology of arboviral diseases in endemic regions.
+The aim of her studies is to better understand the complex transmission dynamics of arboviruses so that improved prevention and control strategies can be developed.
 In the field, Magalhaes works closely with human populations affected by mosquito-borne diseases.
-Her work has led to high-impact publications and the acquisition of significant financial resources over the years.
+Her work has resulted in high-impact publications and the acquisition of significant financial resources over the years.